HOW TO SPEND 2 DAYS IN ISTANBUL

 DAY 1 IN ISTANBUL

 For the first day, I recommend staying in Sultanahmet – the old town – only and visit the main attractions here.
-Start your day at the Sultan Ahmad Square.
+This is the perfect place to start your 2 days in Istanbul – Sultan Ahmad Square.

 Hagia Sophia (Ayasofya)